Last updated July 2, 2019

-For many, it can be terribly overwhelming: Your doctor recommends you go to rehab instead of home after an unexpected hospital stay.
-The hospital social worker presents you with a list of four centers in your area and asks where you would like to go.
+Other times, the need for rehabilitation comes after an unexpected medical event, which can add to the overwhelm.
+Your doctor recommends you go to rehab instead of home after your hospital stay, so the hospital discharge planner presents you with a list of four centers in your area and asks where you would like to go.
 What now?

-When you head in to learn more about a center, here are 10 questions we recommend getting answers to:
+When you head in to learn more, here are 10 questions we recommend getting answers to.
+Want a printable format with room to take notes?
+Click here!

 - Are there currently any openings for a new patient?